jacquemi-bbp/rat_sscx_nissl_analysis/README.md

 <img src="Doc/percentage_of_depth.png" alt="Doc/percentage_of_depth.png" width="400"/>

 # The pipeline consists of two main steps:
-1. (groovy + QuPath) Cells detection, export annotations, and cells coordinates
+1. (groovy + QuPath) Cells detection, export cells features and annotations
 2. (python) Processing for rat somatosensory cortex QuPath Nissl data

 # Lexicon
 The following definitions will stay in effect throughout the code.
 -S1HL annotation: S1HL annotation in QuPath that defines the rat somatosensory cortex

-# Cells densities processing Steps
+# Cells densities as a function of percentage of the sscx depth processing Steps
 - Read input data from QuPath results
 - Convert annotations to cartesian point coordinates and shapely polygon.
 - Split the S1HL polygon following the S1HL "top and bottom lines" shapes in n polygons (named spitted_polygon)